Estreuselito/bikerus/README.md

     4. Here, `GridSearchCV` is not used.
 Following from the explaination about cross validation iterators in [scikit-learn](https://scikit-learn.org/stable/modules/cross_validation.html) (chapter 3.1.2.), if one knows that the samples have been generated using a time-dependent process, it is safer to use a time-series aware cross-validation scheme.
 Therefore, cross validation is performed by applying the function [get_sample_for_cv](#Data-Partitioning) to also consider the time series character for cross validation.
 Here, 5 folds are created.
 The different hyperparameters are applied to the folds through cascaded for loops.
 The `Pseudo-R^2` is calculated for each fold and the respective hyperparameter combination.
 At the end, a mean of each hyperparameter combination across the five folds is calculated.
 The `hyperparameter combination` with the highest mean is returned.
 Under consideration of the trade-off between a high `Pseudo-R^2` and the models robustness, the hyperparameters `max_depth = 11`, `n_estimators = 300`, `max_features = 10` and `max_leaf_nodes = 80` have been chosen.
     5. The RandomForestRegressor is trained with the best hyperparameters and the `R^2` and `Pseudo-R^2` are calculated.
     6. The Model is saved using `joblib.dump(RForreg, "./RandomForest_Model/" + str(filename))`.

+# Deployment and live predictions

+> 🚀 In this paragraph is depicted how to start up a flask app, which deploys the models and makes live predictions

+Bascially all you have to do is to run the `app.py`.
+In VSCode with Docker backend just click on the top right corners' play button.
+In Anaconda run the `app.py` from the top level of the bikerus folder:

+`python flask/app.py`

+Go to the given webpage (*most likely 127.0.0.1:5000*) and enjoy predicting!